usgs/asl-sensor-suite/README.md

 ### Compilation

-Out of interest to remain compliant with some library licensing restrictions, the program can currently only be built or run from source.
-This requires gradle to be installed where the build will happen.
+While it is possible to download compiled jars of releases from this project's repository, it may be preferable to compile from source.
+This requires having gradle available somewhere on the computer which will build the program.

-The command `gradle build` run from the project's root folder should produce jar files that are then runnable from the root directory.
-These are also found in the `./build/libs` subfolder.
+The command `gradle standardBuild` run from the project's root folder should produce jar files that are available from the `./build/libs` subfolder.
 This operation will run all test cases to verify performance of the build, which may be a slow operation especially on its first completion (as roughly a gigabyte of data to be used for testing must be downloaded).

+While it may be possible to use only the command `gradle build` to produce a working jar file, it is strongly encouraged to run `gradle standardBuild` as this will ensure that all project submodule dependencies will be properly updated.

 Note that there are two jars produced in the build process.
 Most end users will only need the one called 'asl-sensor-suite-[version]'.
 The one called 'CalServer-[version]' is an alternate build of